This accessibility statement applies to www.hopwood.ac.uk

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

-We’ll consider the request and get back to you in 5 working days.
+We’ll consider your request and get back to you in 7days.

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please contact us as above.
+If you find any problems not listed on this page or think that we’re not meeting accessibility requirements, then please contact marketing@hopwood.ac.uk

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-Some of our offices have audio induction loops but if you contact us before your visit, we can arrange a British Sign Language (BSL) interpreter.
+We have audio induction loops to assist people who have a hearing impairment or, if you contact us before your visit we can arrange a British Sign Language (BSL) interpreter.

-Hopwood Hall College is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Hopwood Hall College and University Centre is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 The content listed below is non-accessible for the following reasons: